 - Adjusting the Hardness will change how the smooth the transition between is the darkened part and the original part.

 Click the Publish button in the top-right of the 3D Settings view or in the right column of the model page view (under Manage this model) to make your 3D model visible online.

 To offer your model as a free Download for others, you can click the Free option under Manage this model.
 Choose a license and you’re good to go.

-From the model page, click Share to show off your model on social media, or Embed it almost anywhere on the web!
+From the model page, click Share to show off your model on social media, or Embed to share it almost anywhere else on the web!